Dragon Ball Z: Budokai Tenkaichi: Dragon Ball Z: Tenkaichi Tag Team (2010)

-As the title suggests, the game focuses on two on two fights.
+The game focuses on two on two fights.
 "Dragon Walker" is the main story mode, following the events of the manga and anime series.
 Other modes include "Battle 100", where the player fights many teams; and "Free Battle", where the player can fight any team of their choice.
 Other features include the ability to perform fusions, and upgrade characters using "D-POINTS", the game's main currency.